A Guide to Getting a Conservatory: Tips, Advice & Guidance

 Know what to expect from the build process

-A conservatory will usually take between three and four weeks to build, including snagging and the finishing touches.
+A conservatory will usually take between three and four weeks to build, including snagging and the finishing touches.Ā

-Initially the base will be built first.
+Initially, the base will be built first.
 This involves clearing the ground, laying the foundations and levelling the floor before moving onto the walls.
-From here, the frames will be added and glazing begins.
+From here, the frames will be added, and glazing will begin.
 This is also where any electrical work will start.
-Finally, the walls will be plastered, electrical work will be completed and the flooring will be added.
+Finally, the walls will be plastered, electrical work will be completed, and the flooring will be added.

 Include your conservatory in your home insurance